elibroftw/blog.elijahlopez.ca/content/posts/how-to-install-pixelexperience-rom.md

     props
     1. Edit Device fingerprint
     f     # certified fingerprint
+    21    # OnePLus
-    7    # Google
+    9       # 6T
-    15   # Pixel XL`
-    7   # Android 10
+    2       # Android 10
     y
     e   # don't reboot yet
     ```

-9. In Magisk settings, click hide the Magisk app.
+9. In Magisk settings ⚙️, click hide the Magisk app and rename to "Manager" or whatever is easy for you to remember
-10. Reboot
-11. Clear all data of Google Play Services through the phone's settings
+10. Clear all data of Google Play Services, Google Play Store, and Google Wallet through the phone's settings
+11. Confirm that the three apps above are on the deny list of Magisk
+12. Restart phone
+13. Open Google Wallet app / banking app
+14. Check integrity status with the [Play Integrity API Checker](https://play.google.com/store/apps/details?id=gr.nikolasspyr.integritycheck)
+    - First two lines should be green
+    - Third line should be red, DO NOT LOCK THE BOOT LOADER
+15. Check integrity status with the [YASNAC - SafetyNet Checker](https://play.google.com/store/apps/details?id=rikka.safetynetchecker)

 ### YouTube ReVanced

 [Download ReVanced Manager](https://github.com/revanced/revanced-manager/releases/latest)

+The root install does not remove ads from the home screen, but it's not that big of a deal.

 ## Troubleshooting